How to Get Around Scotland Without a Car

 Bus Tours from Edinburgh to the Highlands

-An Edinburgh bus tour to the Highlands is a great way to see the best of Scotland: rugged, remote landscapes where you’re the only person for miles around, and ancient architecture combined with modern facilities.
+An Edinburgh bus tour to the Highlands is a great way to see the best of Scotland.
+Picture rugged, remote landscapes where you’re the only person for miles around and ancient architecture combined with modern facilities.

-There are a few tour operators to choose from offering a bus tour of the Highlands from Edinburgh, including Rabbies and Highland Explorer, mentioned above.
-These tours can take 10-12 hours, as parts of the Highlands are quite a distance from Edinburgh, and there aren’t motorways (highways) along much of the route.
+There are a few tour operators to choose from offering a bus tour of the Highlands from Edinburgh.
+The top-rated include Rabbies and Highland Explorer, mentioned above.
+These tours can take 10-12 hours, with a lot of time spent driving.
+That’s because the Highlands are quite a distance from Edinburgh, and there aren’t motorways (highways) along most of the route.

 Hiking Scotland Without a Car